 An individual tax position must satisfy for some or all of the benefits of that position to be recognized in a company's financial statements.
-At December 31, 2021 and 2020, the Company had no unrecognized tax benefits.
+At December 31, 2022 and 2021, the Company had no unrecognized tax benefits.
 The Company has not, as yet, conducted a study of its R&D credit carryforwards.
 This study may result in an adjustment to the Company's R&D credit carryforwards, however, until a study is completed and any adjustment is known, no amounts are being presented as an uncertain tax position under FASB Codification Topic 740 Income Taxes.
 A full valuation allowance has been provided against the Company's R&D credits and, if an adjustment is required, this adjustment would be offset by an adjustment to the valuation allowance.
-Thus, there would be no impact to the consolidated balance sheet or statement of operations if an adjustment were required.
+Thus, there would be no impact to the Consolidated Balance Sheets or Consolidated Statement of Operations and Comprehensive Loss if an adjustment were required.

-The tax years 2006 through 2021 remain open to examination by major taxing jurisdictions to which the Company is subject, which are primarily in the U.S., as carryforward attributes generated in years past may still be adjusted upon examination by the Internal Revenue Service ("IRS") or state tax authorities if they have or will be used in a future period.
+As of December 31, 2022, the Company is generally no longer subject to examination by taxing authorities for years prior to 2019.
+However, NOL's and credits in the United States may be subject to adjustments by taxing authorities in future years in which they are utilized.
 The Company is currently not under examination by the IRS or any other jurisdictions for any tax years.
 The Company recognizes both accrued interest and penalties related to unrecognized benefits in income tax expense.
 The Company has not recorded any interest or penalties on any unrecognized tax benefits since its inception.